Yamagata

 - Yamagata

-Yamagata cast iron (called Yamagata imono in Japanese) is produced in the city of Yamagata, Yamagata prefecture.
+Yamagata cast iron (called Yamagata Imono in Japanese) is produced in the city of Yamagata, Yamagata prefecture.
 At first, metal fittings, Buddhist statues, and daily use items were made.
 Then, as skills and techniques were developed, iron kettles…

 View more